serlo/frontend/packages/editor/README.md

 - The `LtikContext.Provider` is used to provide the `ltik` token to any components that need it, encapsulating the editor or renderer within this context to ensure they have access to authentication tokens if required.

-- Initialization of `editorPlugins` and `editorRenderers` with custom plugins and renderers illustrates an advanced use case of the `@serlo/editor`, enabling the application to extend or customize the editor's functionality beyond the default behavior. (?)
+- Serlo Editor plugins can be configured to an extent, this configuration is currently done via the `basicPluginsConfig` prop of the `SerloEditor` component.

+- Custom plugins are currently supported for the Edusharing integration, but will not be supported in the future.
+The following `SerloEditor` props will be deprecated:
+  - `customPlugins`
+  - `customRenderers`
+  - `customPluginsRenderers`

 ## Releasing a new version to npm